cronusinfo/gdrive-autobots/README.md

 + Specify the folder path from which you want to upload the files ex `folder_path = r'F:\caferoo\202306__'`

-3. run your script by calling out the script from your terminal `python3 gdrive.py` note make sure you are on the right directory
+3. run your script by calling out the script from your terminal

-📖 How it works
++ `python3 gdrive.py`
+note make sure you are on the right directory

+#  File Transfer Process
+The script will initiate the transfer process, uploading each file from the local directory to the specified Google Drive folder.
+Progress and status updates will be displayed in the console.

+:octocat:
+# Additional Notes
++ The Automation Tool uses the Google Drive API to upload files to Google Drive.
+Make sure you have sufficient permissions and storage space available in your Google Drive account.
++ Large files may take some time to upload depending on your internet connection speed.
+Please be patient during the transfer process.
++ The script uploads files one at a time due to limitations in the Google Drive API.
+This ensures reliable and efficient file transfer.